Making the Elite: Top Jobs, Disparities, and Solutions

 \onehalfspacing

 \hfil \href{https://soumitrashukla.github.io/Shukla_JMP.pdf}{[ Link to most current version]} \hfil

-This paper studies how socioeconomically biased screening practices impact access to elite firms and what policies might effectively reduce bias.
-Using administrative data on multi-stage job search from an elite Indian college, I document large caste disparities in earnings.
-I show that these disparities arise in the final round of screening, comprising non-technical personal interviews that inquire about characteristics correlated with socioeconomic status.
-Other job search stages do not explain disparities, including: job applications, application reading, written aptitude tests, large group debates that test for socio-emotional skills, and job choices.
-I show that employer willingness to pay for an advantaged caste is as large as that for a full standard deviation increase in college GPA.
-A hiring subsidy that eliminates the caste penalty would be more cost-effective in diversifying elite hiring than other policies, such as those that equalize the caste distribution of pre-college test scores or enforce hiring quotas.
+How do socioeconomically unequal screening practices impact access to elite firms and what policies might reduce inequality?
+Using personnel data from elite U.S. and European multinational corporations recruiting from an elite Indian college, I show that caste disparities in hiring do not arise in many job search stages, including: applications, application reading, written aptitude tests, large group debates that assess socio-emotional skills, and job choices.
+Rather, disparities arise in the final round, comprising non-technical personal interviews that screen on family background, neighborhood, and ``cultural fit."
+These characteristics are plausibly weakly correlated with productivity (at the interview round) but strongly correlated with caste.
+Employer willingness to pay for an advantaged caste is as large as that for a full standard deviation increase in college GPA.
+A hiring subsidy that eliminates the caste penalty would be more cost-effective in diversifying elite hiring than equalizing the caste distribution of pre-college test scores or enforcing hiring quotas.

 \textbf{JEL codes:} J15, J44, J70, J71, J78, M51